Anthropological Research, MSc

 Applicants without this qualification may be admitted subject to having an alternative qualification, or an approved level of work experience appropriate to the field of study.
 Also taken into careful consideration is the trajectory of results, an applicant without an overall 2.1 but with 2.1 results in their final two years of study may be admitted.

-The MRes is a research degree in the sense that, alongside courses in research methods, students work out their own specific research topic under the supervision of the department.
-Many students, but not all, intend to go on to study for a PhD, in which case the dissertation written at the end of the MRes serves as a PhD research proposal.
-To apply for MRes, please include a short outline of your intended research theme.
+Many students, but not all, intend to go on to study for a PhD, in which case the dissertation written at the end of the MSc serves as a PhD research proposal.
+To apply therefore, please include a short outline of your intended research theme.
 This need not be very detailed, up to about 1000 words in length.
+Please include this in your Personal Statement.

 Please enter your country to view country-specific entry requirements.